-Taxing value only at the mine gate (to avoid capturing valued added by processing) is particularly important to Western Australia's fledgling magnetite iron ore industry, reflecting the extensive processing required to convert magnetite ore into a marketable product.
-Consideration should be given to excluding magnetite iron ore from the MRRT, consistent with the approach for gold and nickel (which also incur high processing costs).
+Taxing value only at the mine head is particularly important to Western Australia's fledgling magnetite iron ore industry, reflecting the extensive processing required to convert magnetite ore into a marketable product.
+These higher processing costs mean that magnetite ore is likely to remain a smaller proportion of the iron ore market into the very long term.